openreplay/documentation/content/tutorials/omnisearch.md

 ![](https://i.imgur.com/n1GsndD.png)

----

 The Omnisearch provides you with search superpowers, but to take advantage of them, you have to pick the right options.
+## Do you have questions?

-If you still have questions, make sure to reach out to our devs on our [Discord community](https://discord.openreplay.com/).
+If you still have questions, make sure to reach out to our devs on our  [Slack community](https://slack.openreplay.com/).